§ 5305 Levy of tax, limitation; exemption [For application of this section, see 81 Del. Laws, c. 55, § 28(a)]

-(a) An excise tax is imposed and assessed upon the sale or use of cigarettes within this State at the rate of 80.0 mills per cigarette.
-This tax shall apply only once to the same pack of cigarettes.
-In the event the tax computed according to this subsection results in a tax per pack or other unit of sale to which this tax applies involving a fraction of a cent, the tax applicable to that pack or other unit shall be computed by rounding the tax to the next higher whole cent.
+(a) An excise tax is imposed and assessed upon the sale or use of cigarettes within this State at the rate of 105 mills per cigarette.
+This tax applies only once to the same pack of cigarettes.
+In the event the tax computed according to this subsection results in a tax per pack or other unit of sale to which this tax applies involving a fraction of a cent, the tax applicable to that pack or other unit must be computed by rounding the tax to the next higher whole cent.

-(b) A tax is imposed and assessed upon the sale or use of all tobacco products other than moist snuff and cigarettes, and including, but not limited to, smokeless tobacco products and cigars within this State at the rate of 15% of the wholesale price on such products.
+(b) A tax is imposed and assessed upon the sale or use of all tobacco products, except those tobacco products taxed under subsection (a) or (c) of this section, within this State at the rate of 30% of the wholesale price on such products.

 (e) If the seller and purchaser have registered with the Department and obtained exemption certificates, the following sales are exempt:

 (1) Sales to veterans' organizations approved by the Department, if the tobacco products are being purchased by the organization for gratuitous issue to veteran patients in federal, state, or state-aided hospitals;

 (2) Sales to patients in Veterans' Administration Hospitals by retail dealers located in such hospitals.

 (f) [Transferred definitions for "cigar" and "wholesale price", appearing in former (f)(1) and (2), to § 5301 of this title.]